CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/KubernetesVersion.md

 HasQcow2VirtualMachineTemplate returns a boolean if a field has been set.

+### SetQcow2VirtualMachineTemplateNil

+`func (o *KubernetesVersion) SetQcow2VirtualMachineTemplateNil(b bool)`

+ SetQcow2VirtualMachineTemplateNil sets the value for Qcow2VirtualMachineTemplate to be an explicit nil

+### UnsetQcow2VirtualMachineTemplate
+`func (o *KubernetesVersion) UnsetQcow2VirtualMachineTemplate()`

+UnsetQcow2VirtualMachineTemplate ensures that no value is present for Qcow2VirtualMachineTemplate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)